DejanHinic/matching-game/README.md

 ## Features and info

 ##### Login
-Intro sound is the Theme of Game of thrones.
+Intro sound is the Theme of Game of thrones is activating when you start yo type your username.
 There is and custom made sound icon on top right corner, with a function to mute or play the intro music.
 Sign in form with on click button to start the game and there is cool high quality background picture to give an very apealing to user element.